 If we select your film for exhibition, it will be projected on a big screen, in a historic movie palace, in front of a horde of independent horror fiends.
 You will be invited to attend and take part in a Q&A (a pass to the festival will be provided, but travel and lodging will be up to you, but we will have hotel suggestions).

-All short films should be available for download in 2k (preferred) or 1080p HD digital formats (SD is too yesteryear, and doesn’t project well, while 4K makes huge and difficult to transmit files that are more likely to glitch on theater equipment and don’t look much better when projected on a screen), like DCP, Apple ProRes Quicktime MOV, or DXF.
-MP4 with H.264 compression is often too low quality for the 60 foot screen.
+All films should be available for download in 2k (preferred) or 1080p HD digital formats (SD is too yesteryear, and doesn’t project well, while 4K makes huge and difficult to transmit files that are more likely to glitch on theater equipment and don’t look much better when projected on a screen).
 We also prefer 24fps, but can sometimes accommodate 25fps (but you should be making your film in the 24fps international film standard, not 25 (derived from PAL broadcast standard 50) or 30 (derived from NTSC broadcast standard 60fps)… both are obsolete and create unnecessary difficulties in exhibition.
+24fps is the way to go.
 For those of you in Europe with 25fps films, we can take those files, but we often must do frame rate conversions on our end to make the film play nice with US equipment… you can help us by having a 24fps version available).

-If your film is selected, we’ll ask you to make your film available to us by download through services like FilmFreeway (it’s built right in!), Dropbox, or password-protected Vimeo download.
+If your film is selected, we’ll ask you to make your film available to us by download through services like Google Drive, Dropbox, WeTransfer, or MASV (our favorite, because it’s the only unthrottled service, which means uploads and downloads are far faster on each end).
 If you’re ready with one of those as soon as we select your film, your film will be announced sooner, get listed on our Website and facebook page quicker, be included in our teaser trailers, and get programmed earlier, all of which gives you better exposure.
-In a pinch, we can take a USB thumb drive, but it’s quicker and more seamless to make a download available.